 This program is available as Study Abroad:

-- Study Abroad - This means you pay a program fee, which includes accommodations, program tuition, and costs for course related field trips.
+- Study Abroad - This means you pay a program fee to the University of Auckland, which includes accommodations, program tuition, and costs for course related field trips.

-With each option, there will be additional costs for meals, international airfare, passport, health insurance, and local transportation.
-Please meet with an advisor at the Office of International Programs to discuss which option is best for you.
+There will be additional costs for meals, international airfare, passport, health insurance, and local transportation.
+Please meet with the education abroad advisor for New Zealand to discuss your program budget.

 Financial Aid and Scholarships